Open to the public to meet, stay, play and pray, year-round at Mo-Ranch!

 Uniquely tailored dining, from casual to gourmet, is available to guests staying at Mo-Ranch.
 Breakfast, lunch and dinner are served daily in the King Dining Hall, prepared with fresh ingredients by an experienced culinary staff.
 Don’t miss the outdoor barbecue served on Wednesday and Saturday evenings along the banks of the Guadalupe during summer months!

-With the new addition of a Creative Arts Ministry, Mo-Ranch continues to enhance all areas of ministry by combining together worship and the arts.
-New program offerings include ceramic arts, needlework and knitting, quilting, plein air painting, craft weekends, writing retreats and much more.
+With the new addition of a creative arts ministry, Mo-Ranch continues to enhance all areas of ministry by combining together worship and the arts.
+New program offerings include ceramic arts, needlework and knitting, quilting, painting, craft weekends, writing retreats and much more.

 Mo-Ranch is a prime location for birding in the Texas Hill Country to observe your feathered friends!